qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:view_just_one_account
 - How do I view just one of my email accounts in the inbox?
 - Hello, How do I view just one of my email accounts in the inbox?
+- How do I check only one of my email accounts in my inbox?
+- How do I only in the inbox view an email account?

 ## intent:what_are_assistant_folders
 - What are the Assistant folders?
 - Hello, What are the Assistant folders?
+- What is Assistant folders?
+- What does the Assistant folders do?
+- Assistant folders do?
+- What functions does the Assistant folders have?

 ## intent:what_are_terms_and_conditions
 - What are the Terms and Conditions?